nicholbs/TryHackMe/Report.md

 **Abstract**

 This report outlines weaknesses exposed in excessive user rights on a windows 2000 computer, and subsequently the lack of active directory domain services configuration.
-Remote attacker was enabled access through ethernalBlue, buffer overflow attack and lack of security configurations.
+Remote attacker was enabled access through buffer overflow and lack of security configurations.
 Means and meassures of attacks and procedures for recovery are described in details.